This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Before the 1980s, cerebral palsy and its complications increased as survival for premature babies improved.
 In 1980, according to a study on disabled children in Western Europe, the rate of cerebral palsy was approximately 61 per 1000 live births among very low birth weight infants (<1500 grams).[4]

-Improvements in prenatal care led to decreases in cerebral palsy to approximately 40 per 1000 live births in the same low weight category.
-Another study showed a decrease in cases of cerebral palsy from 155 per 1000 in the early 1990s to 16 per 1000 in the early 2000s.
+Improvements in prenatal care led to decreases in cerebral palsy to approximately 40 per 1000 live births in the same low-weight category.
+Another study showed a decrease in cerebral palsy cases from 155 per 1000 in the early 1990s to 16 per 1000 in the early 2000s.

-These improvements were seen despite the overall decreased birth weight, more multiple births, and increases in survival among premature infants.
+These improvements were seen despite the overall decreased birth weight, more multiple births, and increased survival among premature infants.
 Among late preterm and term infants, the rate of cerebral palsy was unchanged and stable when comparing the 1980s to the early 2000s.

 Cerebral palsy is multifactorial, with most cases a result of factors that occur in the prenatal period.
 While prematurity is the most common risk factor, the following are also known risk factors for the development of cerebral palsy: